 Take choosing Fall pies, for example.
 Are you a pecan pie person or a pumpkin pie person?
 (Whoa, try saying that three times fast!)
 I love both types of these classic Thanksgiving pies and have a hard time choosing between the two.

 What do I do?
 Here's my solution: Pecan Praline Pumpkin Pie.
-It's a pecan topped pumpkin pie that works!
+It's a pumpkin pie with pecan topping that works!
 And if I'm baking for two, making a mini pie helps with portion control (trust me, it's hard to stop when there's a delicious pie in the house!).

-Usually pie crust for pumpkin pie is a standard pastry pie crust.
+Usually the pie crust for pumpkin pie is a standard pastry pie crust.
 However, since we're using a graham cracker crust, only 3 ingredients are needed: graham crackers, sugar, and butter.
-No messing about with making pie dough.
+If you prefer, you can replace the graham cracker crust with a homemade pie crust (using using a 6 : 4 : 2 recipe ratio of flour, butter, and water for a half a single crust pie) or use a store bought pie crust.

 Step 1: Make the pie crust

 Prepare a graham cracker crust by mixing together ¾ cup (75 grams) of graham cracker crumbs, 2 tablespoons of sugar, and 2½ tablespoons of melted butter.
-Press firmly into a 7-inch pie pan (a pastry dough tart tamper can help this process), and bake at 350˚F for 8 minutes.
-Remove the crust from the oven and set aside while you make the filling.
+Press the crumb mixture firmly into a 7-inch pie pan (a pastry dough tart tamper can help this process).
+Par bake it at 350˚F for 8 minutes, then remove the crust from the oven and set aside while you make the filling.

 Step 2: Make the pumpkin custard